 The Company accounts for warrants as either equity-classified or liability-classified instruments based on an assessment of the warrant's specific terms and applicable authoritative guidance in Accounting Standards Codification ("ASC") 480, Distinguishing Liabilities from Equity ("ASC 480"), and ASC 815, Derivatives and Hedging ("ASC 815").
 The assessment considers whether the warrants are freestanding financial instruments pursuant to ASC 480, meet the definition of a liability pursuant to ASC 480, and whether the warrants meet all of the requirements for equity classification under ASC 815, including whether the warrants are indexed to the Company's own common stock and whether the warrant holders could potentially require "net cash settlement" in a circumstance outside of the Company's control, among other conditions for equity classification.
-The Company has determined that the warrants issued in the July 20, 2023 equity financing meet the requirements for equity classification.
+The Company has determined that the warrants issued in the July 20, 2023 equity financing and in the February 2025 equity financing meet the requirements for equity classification.
 This assessment, which requires the use of professional judgment, is conducted when the warrants are issued and at the end each subsequent quarterly period while the warrants are outstanding.
-For issued or modified warrants that meet all of the criteria for equity classification, the warrants are required to be recorded as a component of additional paid-in capital at the time of issuance.
-For issued or modified warrants that do not meet all of the criteria for equity classification, the warrants are required to be liability classified and recorded at their initial fair value on the date of issuance and remeasured at fair value at each balance sheet date thereafter.
-Changes in the estimated fair value of the warrants that are liability classified are recognized as a non-cash gain or loss in the statement of operations.
+For issued or modified warrants that meet all of the criteria for equity classification, the warrants are required to be recorded at their initial fair value on the date of issuance and remeasured at fair value at each balance sheet date thereafter.
+Changes in the estimated fair value of the warrants that are liability-classified are recognized as a non-cash gain or loss in the statement of operations at each balance sheet date.
+At March 31, 2025 and December 31, 2024, the Company did not have any liability-classified warrants.